mbrowne/enhance-event-handler-mixin/README.md

 ```

 ## Advanced Usage
-Add an attribute with a valid event name and give it a value of the child element to target and the event handler will get called when a user triggers the event on the target child element.
+Add an attribute with a valid event name and give it a value of the child element to target and the event handler will get called when a user interaction triggers the event on the target child element.

 ```html
 <my-component blur="input[type='email']" click="button"></my-component>